 2. What if a child is experiencing any symptoms of COVID-19?
 It is recommended that parents contact the child’s physician.
-The child can return to school with a doctor’s note indicating a negative COVID-19 test.
+The child can return to school with a doctor’s note indicating a negative COVID-19 result or alternative diagnosis.
 NOTE, the child must still be without a fever (less than 100.4), for 24 hours, without the use of fever reducing medications or they may stay out for 10 days and return without a note, if symptoms are gone.

 3. What if a child is being tested for COVID-19?
 The Day School office must be contacted immediately.
 The child stays out of school while awaiting test results and keeps the school informed.
 If the results are negative, they can return to school with a copy of the negative result.
 The child must still be without a fever as noted above.
 If, however, they were in close contact with someone that tested positive, they must complete the 10 days of quarantine, even if the test was negative.

 4. What if a child or staff tests positive for COVID-19 after attending at least 1 day of class?
 All parents in the affected classes will be notified.
 The names of children and/or teachers will not be disclosed.
 Return to school can occur after at least 10 days since symptoms first appeared and at least 24 hours with no fever without fever-reducing medication and symptoms have improved.